rachelannec/c-micro/README.md

 your-emotion.c | A program similar to ```sad-happy.c```, but you can input any of your emotion (just don't add pronouns or make it a sentence like "i'm fine", just put "fine". lol zodiac.sign.c | A program that ask for your birthday and prints your zodiac symbol.

-🤷‍♀️ copilot might be the one describing the program (long as it right nyahaha)